stacks-network/docs/src/pages/stacks-wallet/install.md

    This button downloads the software to your computer.

-3. Open a terminal window.
+3. To verify the authenticity of the downloaded package before installation, open a terminal window.

    To find the terminal software, enter `terminal` into the Spotlight search.